+I am a wife, mother of two adult children and nanna to Bodhi.
 I grew up in a rural village in Hertfordshire 20 miles north of London.
 I was lucky to have access to nature being surrounded by fields and trees.
 My parents were conventional farmers as was my grandfather.
 I missed the opportunity to be part of this experience being the youngest of my siblings.

 My life was shaped by a violent, dysfunctional family, poor education due to bullying and struggling to learn, mental illness as a teenager and social exclusion as a result.
 I never settled into a career, not having any qualifications.
 Whilst having a young family I went to college part-time, gaining several qualifications and became a Mature Students Officer.
 I later became a victim of domestic violence which was to become another milestone in shaping my life.
 I started work in further education as a facilitator and lecturer, supporting and teaching marginalised groups and young offenders.

 For most, these events would have sealed the story of their life.
 I recognised these challenges as being the symptoms to the current social system which is suppose to support us all.
 It is these issues and the source which perpetuates them, which have become the focus for my work as an activist, permaculturist and a permaculture eduator.

 In 2009, whilst being on the committee of a local transition towns group, I discovered permaculture.
 Being part of this group was a step towards a more sustainable way of life.
 In 2010 I was made redundant from my further education role.
 This lead to a change in paradigm and in 2011, whilst still living in Hertfordshire, my husband and I bought a small plot of land in Devon.
 Here we developed our land-based skills and started to put into practice the theory of permaculture.